Raghavi94/Progate-Course/README.md

 # Progate-CL-Course:

-## This repository has unix command-line and git cheatsheet.
+## This repository has unix command-line and git cheatsheet/documentation.

 **1) CREATING FILES:**